bytecauldron/awesome-gamemaker/README.md

 ## Footnotes

-This is based on a list from [GameMaker Libraries](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli's [Google Doc](https://docs.google.com/document/d/1wUm8FZPm8AKLZgC-P76TPJAMXs0EN2s5mJGvvUFwycw/edit).
-I just categorized it and added some additional links/details.
+This is based on a list from [GameMaker Libraries](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli with additional links/details.
 If you need more general game development resources, check out [Awesome Gamedev](https://notabug.org/Calinou/awesome-gamedev) or [MagicTools](https://github.com/ellisonleao/magictools#readme).

 *GameMaker® is the property of YoYo Games™.
 This list is not affiliated with YoYo Games.*